 The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

-Have you ever had a transcendent moment, and felt “carried away by the breathings of heaven”?
+Have you ever had a transcendent moment, and felt carried away in a mystical state of bliss?
 Wasn’t it wonderful?
 Wouldn’t you like to have those powerful experiences more often?

-The Baha’i teachings have three clear recommendations for seekers of transcendent spiritual experience: meditation, prayer and fasting.
-These techniques for fueling our inner light all start with the distinctly human capacity for self-reflection and contemplation.
+The Baha’i teachings offer three clear recommendations for seekers of transcendent spiritual experience: meditation, prayer, and fasting.
+These techniques for fueling our inner light all start with the distinctly human capacity for silent self-reflection and contemplation.
 Baha’u’llah said that:

 … the sign of the intellect is contemplation and the sign of contemplation is silence, because it is impossible for a man to do two things at one time — he cannot both speak and meditate.

-This meditative contemplation — the act of sitting silently in deep thought, of communing with your inner consciousness, that regular spiritual practice the Zen masters call zazen — can be particularly effective and powerful during the period of the Baha’i Fast.
+This state of meditative contemplation — the act of sitting silently in deep thought, of communing with your inner consciousness, that regular spiritual practice the Zen masters call zazen — can be particularly effective and powerful during the annual period of the Baha’i Fast.

-Baha’is have no recommended techniques, times or tenets for meditation—they’re free to meditate in any way that works for them.
-But the Guardian of the Baha’i Faith, Shoghi Effendi, did recommend that Baha’is increase and intensify their meditative efforts during the nineteen days of the Fast:
+The Baha’i teachings have no recommended techniques, times, or tenets for meditation – Baha’is are free to meditate in any way that works for them.
+But the Guardian of the Baha’i Faith, Shoghi Effendi, did recommend that Baha’is increase and intensify their meditative efforts during the nineteen days of the Baha’i Fast:

-For Baha’is, simply going without food and drink during the daylight hours, a merely physical act of self-denial, doesn’t really constitute a true Fast.
-Instead, as the Baha’i teachings suggest, meditation and prayer act as an integral part of fasting, and make it complete.
-These contemplative aspects of the Fast have a singular goal — attaining those transcendent moments our souls long for, and finding the spiritual nourishment we need:
+For Baha’is, simply going without food and drink during the daylight hours, in a merely physical act of self-denial, doesn’t really constitute a true Fast.
+Instead, as the Baha’i teachings suggest, meditation and prayer act as an integral part of fasting, making it complete.
+These contemplative aspects of the Fast have a singular goal — attaining the transcendent moments our souls long for, and finding the spiritual nourishment we need.
+Abdu’l-Baha said:

 Through the faculty of meditation man attains to eternal life; through it he receives the breath of the Holy Spirit – the bestowal of the Spirit is given in reflection and meditation.

-Meditation simply allows you to speak with your own spirit.
-Just about anyone who takes ten, fifteen or twenty minutes every day and sits down where nothing will disturb their inward concentration can meditate.
-It’s especially easy during the Fast, when the early hours around sunrise or the normal time set aside for lunch can be used to meditate.
+Meditation simply allows you to speak with our own spirit.
+Just about anyone who takes ten, fifteen, or twenty minutes every day and sits down where nothing will disturb their inward concentration can meditate.
+It’s especially easy during the Fast, when the early hours around sunrise or the normal time set aside for lunch can instead be used to meditate.
 Instead of preparing and eating food, we can prepare our souls for the spiritual nourishment they so ardently require.

-Meditation teachers urge a few basic ways to make it work: turn off the cell phone, the television, and any other electronic device that might interfere.
-Wash your face and hands, if you like, to feel outwardly refreshed.
-Listen to music.
+Experienced meditation teachers urge a few basic ways to make it work: turn off the cell phone, the television, and any other electronic device that might interfere.
+Wash your face and hands to feel outwardly cleansed and refreshed.
 Sit in a place where there are no distractions.
 Get comfortable.
 Say a prayer.
 Then, make an attempt to clear your mind of all extraneous thought, and listen to your spirit.
 Franz Kafka described it this way:

 Meditation and fasting together can help bring each of us to that transcendent state where we catch fire from the love of God.